Published · Updated ·

 Why Grammarly's Humanizer Isn't Enough

 Let's give Grammarly its due first.
 Their new AI Humanizer is a real product, not a gimmick.
-It offers 4 preset styles, supports 6 languages (English, Spanish, French, German, Portuguese, Italian), and lets you create custom voice profiles using a 200-word writing sample.
+It offers several preset styles, supports multiple languages, and lets you create custom voice profiles from a short writing sample.
 The output quality is genuinely good.
 Text comes out sounding natural, fluid, and polished.
-If all you care about is making AI text *read* better, Grammarly's humanizer delivers.
+If all you care about is making AI text read better, Grammarly's humanizer delivers.

 But reading better and passing detectors are two completely different things.
 And that's where Grammarly falls apart.